TerjeOtsa/Group3_Evolutionary-algorithms/README.md

 Setup Instructions:

 Prerequisites
-Before running any of the scripts, ensure you have Python installed, along with the following packages: numpy pandas matplotlib
+Before running any of the scripts, ensure you have Python installed, along with the following packages at the top (Required Libraries):

-You can install the dependencies with the following command: pip install numpy pandas matplotlib

 Data Requirements:
 The scripts expect historical stock data and the covariance matrix to be present as CSV files in a folder.
 Ensure the following files are located in the specified directory: